Get

 • Research Sources – Read reviews of different brands and look for companies with good reputations.

-Grain-Free Diet FAQs
+Grain-Free Diet FAQ

-Q: What is the idea behind grain-free diets?
+What is the idea behind grain-free diets?

-This type of diet is based on the unproven theory that grains are not a natural or necessary part of a canine’s diet..
+This type of diet is based on the unproven theory that grains are not a natural or necessary part of a canine’s diet.
 The idea behind this is that it may improve your pet’s overall health by reducing inflammation and improving digestion.

-Q: Is grain-free food better for my dog?
+Is grain-free food better for my dog?

 No research currently exists to show that it is.
 Some dogs may benefit from a grain-free diet in specific instances, while others may do just fine with traditional kibble.
-Talk to your veterinarian to decide which type of food is best for your pet.
+Talk to your veterinarian to decide which food is best for your pet.

-Q: Do grain-free foods help with allergies?
+Do grain-free foods help with allergies?

-It’s possible that grain-free foods can help reduce the symptoms of certain allergies, but this is not always the case.
+It’s possible that grain-free foods can help reduce the signsof certain allergies, but this is not always the case.
 Depending on the cause of your pup’s allergy, switching to a grain-free diet may or may not be beneficial.
-Talk to your veterinarian about any allergies your pup may have, and if it’s recommended for them to switch to a grain-free diet.

 Veterinarian performing cleaning hearing a dog Golden Retriever